rihoko-vladimir/internship-task/README.md

 # Pizza delivery robot

-Pizza delivery bar is a task for applying for internship at iTechArt Group
+Pizza delivery robot is a task for applying for internship at iTechArt Group

 ## Installation